Osprey Rook 65

 What we like: An affordable and impressively durable multi-day pack from one of the top brands in the business.

 What we don’t: Lacking in comfort, features, and organization.

 See the Osprey Rook 65 See the Women's Osprey Renn 65

-Last year, Osprey released an intriguing addition to their impressive lineup of backpacking packs: the Rook.
-At $165 for the 65-liter version, it’s their most affordable multi-day offering to date, coming in around $100 cheaper than much of the competition.
+At $165 for the 65-liter version, Osprey’s Rook is their most affordable multi-day offering to date, coming in around $100 cheaper than much of the competition.
 Eager to put it to the test, we took this budget-friendly pack on a challenging four-day trek into the Grand Canyon.
-In the end, we found that the drop in cost also translated to a drop in performance: the Rook’s stiff padding and lack of features detracted from its overall functionality and comfort.
-Below we break down the Osprey Rook’s carrying comfort, weight, organization, durability, fit and sizing, and more.
-To see how it stacks up, see our article on the best backpacking packs.
+In the end, we found that the drop in cost also translated to a drop in performance: with a heavy load, the Rook’s stiff padding and lack of features detracted from its overall functionality and comfort.
+Below we break down our experiences with the Rook 65.
+To see how it stacks up to the competition, see our article on the best backpacking packs.

 - Carrying Comfort

 - Fit and Sizing

 The Osprey Rook 65 is a budget-oriented pack that lacks the comfort and padding of more premium models.
 Most noticeably, the padding on the shoulder straps and hipbelt is fairly thin and feels cheap compared to pricier packs.
 On our trip into the Grand Canyon, the stiff padding was borderline uncomfortable under a heavy load including four days’ worth of gear and food.
 Other members of our group were testing more expensive packs including Osprey’s own Atmos and Aura AG, both of which easily outperformed the Rook in carrying comfort.
 All told, the Rook should be fine for short outings with lighter loads, but for long trips with a heavy pack, we’d spend up for a more capable model.